Moving To Brazil

 How much does it cost to move to Brazil from the USA?

 Any international relocation cost will always depend on how much household goods you are moving, container size, port or destination.
-However, on an average it can cost anywhere in between $1,500 and $12,000 based on the international mover you have chosen to move to Brazil from the USA.
+On average, it can cost anywhere between $1,500 and $12,000, depending on the international mover chosen for moving to Brazil from the USA.

 Can you move your pets to Brazil?

 Yes.
-However, you will always have to obtain and produce International Veterinary Certificate and rabies vaccination.
+You will always have to obtain and produce an International Veterinary Certificate and rabies vaccination.
 In absence of IVC you may produce an approved Pet Passport.